Welcome, readers, to the ten-year-anniversary of Synchronized Chaos Magazine!

 J.J.
 Campbell, our recurrent poet of lonely cynicism, contributes more pieces about heartbreak and lingering self-loathing.
 Yet even his speakers break out of their self-absorption to a greater degree than before in this issue, as one speaks of spending time with a very ill close friend.

 Some people offer up pleasant dreams.
-KC Fontaine contributes an eight-line Beatnik-inspired snapshot of San Francisco’s art and literary culture, and Joan Beebe celebrates vacations and relaxing on the beach with friends and family.
+Lil Snott contributes an eight-line Beatnik-inspired snapshot of San Francisco’s art and literary culture, and Joan Beebe celebrates vacations and relaxing on the beach with friends and family.
 Yet, others hint at nightmares beneath the surface of our consciousness: Robert Allan Beckvall presents horror made all the more intense through its mysterious, clipped, cryptic style.